rtidgreenberg/comms_manager/README.md

 # Overview
-Routing service for Comms/Platform/CCS Domain to manage traffic across systems.
+Routing service for Comms/Platform/C2 Domain to manage traffic across systems.

 All QOS files referenced are in comms_QOS_PROFILES.xml

 The system has been separated into 3 domains:
 - Platform Domain (Vehicle/Platform network)
 - Comms Domain (Communications network)
-- CCS Domain (CCS network)
+- C2 Domain (C2 network)

 ## Directions
 Default configs are set at the top of `routing_service_config_7.3.xml` within the `<configuration_variables>` tag section.